United Cannery, Agricultural, Packing, and Allied Workers of America: Strikes

 One of the early strikes of UCAPAWA was the 1939 Madera Cotton Strike, which, despite provoking a violent reaction from the Associated Farmers, succeeded in winning a minimum wage for union members.
 It also served as an example of inter-ethnic solidarity, with African American, Mexican American, and White American workers all participating in the strike.

-In Seattle, Washington, UCAPAWA represented Filipino cannery workers from 1937 to 1947.
-That was a great example of UCAPAWA supporting a minority group that was usually overlooked by bigger unions.

-In Texas, UCAPAWA was instrumental in unionizing and uniting workers from feed, flour, and cotton mills.
+In Texas, UCAPAWA helped unionize workers from feed, flour, and cotton mills.
 At a 1938 wildcat strike of shrimp-processing plant workers, a UCAPAWA organizer was murdered on the picket line.

 At post-strike meetings, Dorothy Healey outlined election procedures and general union bylaws.
 The cannery workers who had led the strike were elected to every major post.
 UCAPAWA organizers Luke Hinman and Ted Rasmussen, who began an organizing drive at the California Walnut Growers' Association plant, replaced Healey.

 Demise

-In the South, the Southern Tenant Farmers Union (STFU), which Communist UCAPAWA President Donald Henderson regarded as "a utopian agrarian movement," became affiliated with the union.
+STFU, which Communist UCAPAWA President Donald Henderson regarded as "a utopian agrarian movement," became affiliated with the union.
 A power struggle between the groups erupted soon after the affiliation and culminated with a 1939 protest against the eviction of sharecroppers in Missouri, which was not supported by the national organization.
 As a result, the STFU left the union.

-Anticommunism was not the sole thread in the fabric of responses to UCAPAWA's organization although there were Communists in UCAPAWA.
-However, UCAPAWA was not a "communist union."
+Anticommunism was not the sole thread in the fabric of responses to UCAPAWA's organization.
+There were communists in UCAPAWA, however it was not a "communist union."

 In 1944, UCAPAWA became the Food, Tobacco, Agricultural, and Allied Workers (FTA).

-In 1946, the Los Angeles local "collapsed under the weight of Red Scare witchhunts."
-By 1950, the FTA had only 1,000 workers as members, and it was folded into the Distributive and Processing Workers of America.
+In 1946, the Los Angeles local chapter "collapsed under the weight of Red Scare witchhunts."

+By 1950, the FTA had only 1,000 workers as members, and joined with other locals from the United Office and Professional Workers of America and Retail, Wholesale, and Department Store Union to form the Distributive and Processing Workers of America.
+This union lasted until 1954 when its members joined the Retail Workers as District 65.